Momentum Diffusion, Decoherence and Drag Force on a Magnetic Nanoparticle: Discussion

 As noticed earlier~\cite{Zhang:2025fxs}, (however, the expression in \cite{Zhang:2025fxs} was not correct, because in \cite{Zhang:2025fxs} the authors assumed large occupation number $n(\omega)(1+n(\omega))$ (see Eq.~\ref{eq:psq}), however, \cite{Sinha:2022snc} worked in the opposite regime, so the comparison was not correct in \cite{Zhang:2025fxs}.
 Here, we calculate the ratio of decoherence rate due to the matter's diamagnetic and dielectric properties.
 Note that the ratio is very suppressed if we ignore the imaginary component of the magnetic polarizability.
 For a typical solid material, $\epsilon > 1$, and for diamagnetic material, $\chi_R\ll 1$.
-For a pure superconductor $\chi_R =-1$; in this case, the above ratio is $10^{-7}$ , and for a pure nanodiamond $\chi_R\sim -2.2\times 10^{-5}$ and $\epsilon\sim 5.7$, the ratio is $10^{-11}$.
-We do not know the ratio if we were to take the imaginary part of $\chi_v$, as it depends on the nature of impurities embedded in the nanodiamond.
-We also computed the decoherence due to the two diamagnetic nanoparticles by including the imaginary part of their polarizabilities.
-This is the first time any paper has computed the decoherence due to two magnetic dipoles.
-If we ignore the imaginary part of the magnetic polarizability, then the decoherence rate of the dielectric sphere can be compared to that of a diamagnetic sphere by ignoring the imaginary part of the magnetic polarizability, see Eq.~\ref{ratio-2diamag}.
-For a pure nanodiamond with $\chi_R\sim -2.2\times 10^{-5}$ and $\epsilon\sim 5.7$, the ratio is $10^{-11}$.
-Lastly, we considered the drag force on the diamagnetic nanoparticle.
-Also, we compared the drag force due to the dielectric nanoparticle (see Eq.~\ref{Ratio-drag}), again the ratio $\xi_B/\xi_E\sim 10^{-11}$, suggesting that the drag force due to the diamagnetic interactions of a nanoparticle is much weaker than that of the dielectric interaction.
+For a pure superconductor $\chi_R =-1$; in this case, the above ratio is $10^{-3}$ , and for a pure nanodiamond $\chi_R\sim -2.2\times 10^{-5}$ and $\epsilon\sim 5.7$, the ratio is $ \gamma_B/\gamma_E=9.14 \times 10^{-13}$.
+We do not know the ratio if we were to take the imaginary part of $\chi_v$, as it depends on the nature and concentration of the impurities present in the nanodiamond.